 to see increased involvement by the instructional design team in these

 "Engagement Sessions" are learning units that contain “active learning” educational activities in which the student applies, analyzes, or evaluates information AND in which the students are interacting BOTH with the material and with others in a way that generates feedback (peer or instructor).
 For a session to count as an "Engagement Session" the “active learning” should represent 40% of the allotted time.
 If this definition is met then the session is counted as “engagement” for the entire allotted time.

 "Engagement Sessions" are NOT information only; clicker use alone is not sufficient.

 1-minute papers on application-level material followed by discussion

 Case/Small Group discussions

 - Clinical Performance Development.
-Nancy McDaniel outlined the plans for CPD I and CPD II in the 2012-13 year.
-Weekly faculty development sessions will be organized for CPD I. These sessions would take plac during the first ½ hour of the weekly CPD sessions.
+Nancy McDaniel outlined the plans for CPD-1 and CPD-2 in the 2012-13 year.
+Weekly faculty development sessions will be organized for CPD-1.
+These sessions would take plac during the first ½ hour of the weekly CPD sessions.
 These sessions will be designed to enhance consistency among the CPD small groups.
-For CPD II, areas that might best be taught in intersessions of multiple clerkships is being determined and workshops will be developed.
+For CPD-2, areas that might best be taught in intersessions of multiple clerkships is being determined and workshops will be developed.
 OSCEs in areas such as sterile field, etc. are being designed as well.
 It was suggested that designating “teaching faculty” in all clerkships should be considered.